TeiShiminn/OralEng/EasyEnglish.md

 > Yes.
 Just one.

-:office_worker: Perfect.
+> Perfect.
 If you could please place it on the scale for me, that would be great.

-:woman_office_worker: Here you go.
+> Here you go.

-:office_worker: Thank you.
+> Thank you.
 Hmmm.
 It appears your bag is just a bit too heavy.
 It is over your weight requirement.
-Perhaps you could take something out of your bag and put it in your carry-on $\textcolor{red}{carry-on}$ bag
+Perhaps you could take something out of your bag and put it in your $\textcolor{red}{\text{carry-on bag}}$?

+> Yes!
+I'll take this big book out of the bag.
+No broblem.

+> Great!
+Now your bag is ready to be checked.
+I see you've chosen a window seat, is that still okay for you?

+> I think so.
+I've never flown before so I thought it would be nice to look out at the clouds.
+Dou you think it will be a good seat for me?

+> This is your first flight?
+Well, that's fantastic!
+You're going to love it.
+And yes, I think the window seat is an excellent choice for you then.
+Let me print your $\textcolor{red}{\text{boarding pass}}$, and you'll be ready to go. **boarding pass**